Bank of America Credit Cards: Introducing New Annual Fees?

-We haven’t had much luck with our credit cards lately.
-Within the year, we had some issues when our Advanta business credit card accounts got closed with little warning.
-Advanta closed down their credit card division due to tough business conditions.
+A while back, we had some issues with our Advanta credit cards.
+Our business card accounts were closed with little warning.
+Advanta was one of those issuers that decided to shut down their credit card division due to tough business conditions.

-Except…. we’re now hearing that BofA is thinking of making some changes to their credit card terms, a rumor which has got many customers and consumer advocates up in arms.
-Apparently, the company is planning to introduce annual fees in cards that never had fees before.
-As a customer, I must say that this just blows.
-I really only care about having a good credit card rewards program and no annual fees to deal with, and it would be a shame if, after all these years, I end up having to do away with Upromise because of principle.
+Except…. are credit card issuers and banks now wondering how they’re going to make up the lost revenue due to new card regulations?
+For a while, there was some talk that BofA was thinking of making some changes to their credit card terms, a rumor which has gotten many customers and consumer advocates up in arms.
+Now if this ever becomes true, and a card company decides to introduce annual fees in cards that never had fees before, I think they’ll have a lot of disgruntled customers to deal with.
+As a customer, I would be quite annoyed if I (a good customer) had to “cover” the lost revenue that issuers are experiencing because the CARD Act now protects higher risk customers from higher charges.
+Like many good customers, I really only care about having a good credit card rewards program and no annual fees to deal with, and it would be a shame if, after all these years, I end up having to do away with Upromise because of principle.
 And because I don’t intend to ever have to pay for the use of plastic.

 Let’s place this all into context by reminding ourselves what the new credit card rules state.
 The Credit CARD Act of 2009 is intended to protect consumers from credit card companies’ more underhanded tricks.
-Here are just some of the proposed changes in the Act:
+Here are just some of those regulations:

-• Interest rate hikes will be much more limited.
-With the new rules, you will no longer be getting rate increases for existing balances unless you fall delinquent on your account or you’re dealing with a promotional rate that expires.
+- Interest rate hikes will be much more limited.
+You will no longer be getting rate increases for existing balances unless you fall delinquent on your account or you’re dealing with a promotional rate that expires.

-So is BofA trying to sneak one past us based on how they interpret a particular rule?
-With the company allegedly intending to introduce new fees with their cards, BofA insists that “annual fees” are not the same as “interest rates”.
-And while the CARD Act protects us from unexpected changes in interest rates, we’re supposed to think that annual fees are something else altogether and are therefore, not subject to the same rules.
+Some years ago, there was an earlier rumor that BofA would be trying to sneak one past us based on how they interpret a particular rule in the CARD Act.
+With the company allegedly intending to introduce new fees with their cards, BofA insisted that “annual fees” are not the same as “interest rates”.
+So since the CARD Act protects us from unexpected changes in interest rates, we’re supposed to think that annual fees are something else altogether and are therefore, not subject to the same rules.

 Then again, there’s supposedly at least one court case that does establish a loose equivalence: